 For opera audiences, Mozart‘s The Marriage of Figaro is a much loved classic, perhaps equivalent to a good version of Shakespeare’s Hamlet to the regular theatre-goer.
 It is an opera that is well known and cherished by many.
-But, as a recent opera convert, I had never watched it before Opera North brought it to the Lowry Theatre, Salford, as part of their new season, which has sadly been cut short, because of Coronavirus.
+But, as a recent opera convert, I had never watched it before Opera North brought it to The Lowry, Salford, as part of their new season, which has sadly been cut short, because of Coronavirus.

 I honestly had no idea what to expect from The Marriage of Figaro (other than a wedding).
 I don’t read the programmes beforehand and so approach each opera with fresh eyes.
 I certainly would never have been able to dream up a plot so richly elaborate, complex, and downright hilarious as Mozart’s opera.
 It is a delightful evening of mirth and madness, from start to finish.